cordymw/team-task-board/README.md

 ## Project Description

-This is a task board created to relearn how to use git and linux.
-Updates to come.
+App to allow teams to collaborate on projects and communicate.

 ---